winglang/react-file-upload-example/README.md

-> [!WARNING]
-> This example is only currently supported when deployed to AWS using the `tf-aws` target.
-> It may not work with the Wing local simulator.
-[Tracking issue](https://github.com/winglang/wing/issues/1383).

 An example of an app with a React front-end that allows users to upload files to an S3 bucket.

 ## Usage